TevyTrial/M_Fast_Food/README.md

 Welcome to the **M Fast Food Management System**.
 This system is designed to manage various aspects of a fast food restaurant, including operations for staff, managers, and order processing.

 ## Acknowledgments
 - This is a group project and not all are my work.
-Special thanks to the team for their support and contributions, also with the aid of ChatGPT XD
+Special thanks to the team for their support and contributions, also with the aid of ChatGPT
+- I have attached a demo video in the file, I hope it will be easier to review :)

 ## Features
 - All input will change the database and display the new values in real-time.